CollinChris/Plant-Co.-Portfolio-Project/README.md

 ## Problem Statement

-Since this was a dummy dataset, the problem statements were not defined, but while creating the dashboard I have formed my own problem statements based on the data found.
+Since this was a dummy dataset, the problem statements were not defined, so while creating the dashboard I have formed my own problem statements based on the data found.

 - The gross profit comparison of Year to Date and Prior Year to Date went from a -265k to -77k in 2023 to 2024 respectively, find insights within the data to suggest reasons why and what actionable strageties that could be implemented to continue this upward trend.